Master of Arts in Teaching (MAT)

-The Arbor Center for Teaching, in collaboration with Marylhurst University, offers a full-time, two-year apprenticeship guided by experienced teachers to complement formal study of educational ideas and practice.
+The Arbor Center for Teaching, in collaboration with Marylhurst University, offers a full-time, two-year teacher residency guided by experienced teachers to complement formal study of educational ideas and practice.

-During their first year, Apprentices take increasing responsibility for planning, instructing, and assessing children's progress in their classrooms.
-In the spring of this first year, Apprentices develop and implement their first work sample in either mathematics or literacy.
+During their first year, Teacher Residents take increasing responsibility for planning, instructing, and assessing children's progress in their classrooms.
+In the spring of this first year, Teacher Residents develop and implement their first work sample in either mathematics or literacy.

-Apprentices’ second year takes a somewhat different shape.
-During the fall and winter terms, Apprentices write a thesis that analyzes a teaching process or project that they have conducted at Arbor School.
+Teacher Residents’ second year takes a somewhat different shape.
+During the fall and winter terms, they write an action-research thesis that analyzes a teaching process or project that they have conducted at Arbor School.
 They also leave Arbor one day each week to teach in public school settings, then complete a month-long public school practicum over the winter.
-This opportunity to teach in another school context broadens Apprentices' teaching practices and encourages collaboration among teachers across school settings.
-Apprentices return to Arbor for the spring term, "solo" teaching within their original classroom placements.
+This opportunity to teach in another school context broadens teaching practices and encourages collaboration among teachers across school settings.
+Teacher Residents return to Arbor for the spring term, "solo" teaching within their original classroom placements.

 This combination of extensive classroom experience and coursework anticipating the growing multilingual and multicultural demands of school settings throughout Oregon mirrors current thinking about the best practices for teacher education.
 Graduates of the ACT/Marylhurst program leave their training well prepared to consider the needs of individual children within a variety of school contexts.
 After completing the MAT and finding a teaching position, graduates continue to receive ACT mentorship and coaching throughout their first year of teaching.